sdtemple/isweep/docs/source/usage.rst

 .. note::

-   You are strongly encouraged to test out the workflows if your data exceeds 500 samples.
+   You are encouraged to test out the workflows if you have >= 500 samples.

 .. _ploidy-extension: